Ndutu cranium: Initial state of specimen

 The occipital was well preserved and almost completely intact.
 The temporals were damaged; the left temporal was more complete than the right temporal.
 The parietals were shattered; the majority of the right parietal was reconstructed, along with fragments of the left parietal.
 The frontal was mostly gone, a small piece of the right side above the brow ridge remained.
 The central region of the face includes much of the nasal aperture, part of the left nasal bone, part of the orbital rims with the lacrimal grooves, parts of the sphenoid, and much of the right orbital plate.
 Part of the right side of the face is preserved down to the infraorbital foramen, and on the left side there is a part that goes down to the palate, where the roots for the left canine, P3, P4, M1, and M2 are found.

 Reconstruction

 Ndutu Fossil Replica based on the now inaccurate, Clarke reconstruction.

 The Ndutu cranium was badly damaged and fragmented when it was found.
-The pieces of the skull were repaired and reconstructed by Ronald J. Clarke who authored the initial description im 1976.
+The pieces of the skull were repaired and reconstructed by Ronald J. Clarke who authored the initial description in 1976.
 Gustavo Montiel and Carlos Lorenzo (2023) note that Clarke's initial reconstruction, which was reformed by hand, was littered with technical errors that are more accurately fixed by modern technology, including retrodeformation, three dimensional assembly, and reflection.
 After having realized that the morphology of the specimen matched Sima de los Huesos (SH) 5 from Spain, Ndutu was fully reconstructed.
 In their study, they state that they intend their work as a founding for future phylogenetic studies, of which this specimen is rarely included in.